 I n M y C o r n e r

-In My Corner is an original play that tells a universal story in a unique way.
-Film director Jeremiah Chechik (Benny and Joon, Diabolique, National Lampoon’s Christmas Vacation) creates a world inhabited by dynamic and passionate characters embodied by versatile actor, tap sensation, and former USAF welterweight boxing champ Joe Orrach.
-Blending the rhythms of tap dance, boxing, salsa, and live music into a narrative, at once energetic and intimate, the play is a father-son story of a street smart, wise guy Puerto Rican–Italian kid from the Bronx who comes of age in the ring and on the dance floor.
+Joe Orrach’s In My Corner is an original play that tells a universal story in a unique way.
+Directed by Jeremiah Chechik (Benny and Joon, Diabolique, National Lampoon’s Christmas Vacation), the play presents a world inhabited by dynamic and passionate characters embodied by versatile actor, tap sensation, and former USAF welterweight boxing champ Joe Orrach.
+Blending the rhythms of tap dance, boxing, salsa, and live music into a narrative, at once energetic and intimate, this is a father-son story of a street smart, wise guy Puerto Rican–Italian kid from the Bronx who comes of age in the ring and on the dance floor.

 In My Corner started as a group of journal entries created by Joe Orrach “to sort out a time in my life that wasn’t making sense.”
 Years later when he decided that the stage was the place for those discoveries, Lizbeth Hasse took the journal and transformed it into a play with an extended family of characters.